Installomator/Installomator/MDM/README.md

 All of the notes for the above scripts are the same for these.

 But these scripts utilize __swiftDialog__ to show a more live progress for the installation, and they also have a setting to use __dockutil__ to add the software to the Dock of the user.

+# App-update

+These script verifies if the app is already installed, before runnning Installomator.

+- App browser-security Auto-install.sh
+- App normal Auto-install.sh

+These scripts only use Installomator, like “App-install”, but will check for the app to be installed first.
+Very usefull for Addigy and Microsoft.